Bridal Shower Etiquette You Should Know Before You Start Planning

 Should the bride give the bridal shower host a gift?

-Simply put, yes, bridal shower gift etiquette states that the bride should give the host a small gift and thank-you card to show how much they appreciate them organizing the event.
-Guests, on the other hand, aren't expected to bring the host a thank-you gift since they're already bringing a bridal shower gift for the couple.
-Here's more information if you would like to know more about bridal shower host gifts.
+Yes, bridal shower rules state that the bride should give the host a small gift and a thank-you card to show how much they appreciate them organizing the event and hosting during the event's duration.
+Here's some information if you would like to know more about bridal shower host gifts.

-Some bridal shower etiquette rules can be altered to fit what best works for your shower, but there are some bridal shower dos and don'ts hosts should know about too.
-Here's exactly what to do and what not to do while planning the perfect bridal shower.
+Some bridal shower etiquette rules can be altered to fit what best works for your shower, but there are some bridal shower dos and don'ts hosts should know about, too.
+Here's exactly what to do and what not to do for the perfect bridal shower, whether it's the bride's first or second time around.

-Even if you're planning to wait to host the bridal shower until shortly before the wedding, you're going to want to make sure you pick a time when most, if not everyone, can come.
-Figuring out multiple schedules can be a lot of back and forth, so it's best to start early and pick a date in advance.
-Depending on where guests live, they may need to make travel plans, but if most people are local, you have more options.
-Not everyone may be able to come, but there are at least a few people in the immediate family and the honor attendant who should definitely be there, so their schedules might be the deal breaker.
+Even if you're planning to wait to host the bridal shower until shortly before the wedding, you're going to want to make sure you pick a time when important people like siblings, parents and honor attendants can attend.
+Figuring out multiple schedules can be a lot of back and forth, so it's best to start early.

-Just like with the other prewedding events, you should always take into account the bride's wishes.
-If you were originally planning to have a sex-related bridal shower game but think that would make the bride uncomfortable in front of her friends and family, don't do it.
-Instead, maybe save that for the bachelorette party.
+Just like with other prewedding events, you should always take into account the bride's wishes.
+If you were originally planning to have a sex-related bridal shower game, but the bride mentioned it would make them uncomfortable, don't do it.
+Instead, save it for the bachelorette party.
 Your number one job is to ensure you're always keeping in mind what the bride likes and focusing the event on celebrating her future union.

-Having some type of food is a must, whether it's inspired by breakfast for dinner or a sweets table.
+Having food is a must, whether it's a breakfast spread or a sweets table.
 Consider catering if you're throwing a large party.
 You could even make some of the main dishes and then supplement with catering additions or have other guests contribute as a potluck.
 Light snacks, heavy hors d'oeuvres or a continental breakfast of pastries, fruit and coffee are typically what people serve as the bridal shower meal.
-Some people like having a full sit-down dinner, either way, let guests know what you'll be serving on the invite so they're prepared.
+Either way, let guests know what you'll be serving on the invite so they're prepared.

-Sometimes the bride opens the gifts at the shower, and sometimes she doesn't.
+Sometimes the bride opens the gifts at the shower, and sometimes she doesn't (because if guests follow proper gift etiquette, she'll have quite a few presents on her hands at the event).
 There's no bridal shower custom for when to open the gifts, so discuss with the bride when she would prefer to do it.
 Once that's ironed out, you can plan your other party activities accordingly.

 A bridal mad libs at a bridal shower party.